 - Here, you have to stand tall with your neck and back straight.

-- Keep your arms on your sides, slightly away from your body.
+- Keep your arms at your sides, slightly away from your body.
 Ensure the palms face forward.

-- Now, elevate your one shoulder blade towards your ear.
+- Now, elevate one shoulder blade towards your ear.
 Hold for 5 seconds and then drop the shoulder.
-Repeat the process for the other shoulder.
+Repeat this process for the other shoulder.
 Complete a count of 10 on each side.

 You can carry out this exercise either sitting or standing, with your shoulders back.

 - Now, squeeze the shoulder blades together.
 Don’t overdo it or you might feel pain.

 - Hold this position for 5 seconds before you release the shoulder blades back to the normal position.
 Repeat the exercise 10 times.

 4. Resistance Band External Rotation

 - In this exercise, you have to stand, keeping your back straight.

 - Hold a resistance band in your left hand.
 The other end of the band should be tied to a static object.

 - Keep your right hand on your waist.

 - Bend the left elbow to 90 degrees.